Ela, my dearest daughter.

 After this letter, we have not heard anything from him or Gena.

-And the ghetto was emptied for people.
-They probably took them to Treblinka concentration camp.
+And the ghetto was emptied of people.
+They probably took them to the Treblinka concentration camp.
 Only some corpses remained there.

 Ela, my love.
 This is how I settled my account with God.